Ballet Folklorico History

 Ballet Folklorico at UTPB

 UTPB offers a ballet folklorico scholarship for eligible students.
-In order to receive a scholarship, students must try out for the team and must attend required practices and performances.
+In order to receive a scholarship, students must try out for the team and must attend required course, practices and performances.

 The Ballet Folklorico performs for campus events, for area schools, and community events.
 To schedule a performance of the Ballet Folklorico, contact the Office of Senior Associate Vice President for Student Services at 432-552-2600.